 12. Take a Self-Guided Tour of the Austin Mural Scene

 If you’re a young (or young at heart) artistic soul, chances are you’re drawn to Austin’s vibe.
-Besides being the world’s live music capital, the city is also known as a huge hub for the arts.
+Besides being the world’s live music capital, the city is also a huge hub for the arts.

 Around Downtown Austin, you’ll come across countless murals and street art displays.
 I definitely recommend spending a few hours wandering around the area with your camera in hand.

 One of the most notable murals is “Tau Ceti,” located at Brazos and Second Street.
 The mural is several stories tall and looks like a rainbow prism, seeming almost like it’s three-dimensional.
-Since it’s so tall, I recommend getting down as low as possible and pointing your camera to the sky.
+Since it’s tall, I recommend getting down as low as possible and pointing your camera to the sky.

 Over in east Austin, you’ll be able to find many murals on a smaller size scale.
 My favorite one in east Austin is “Rhapsody,” located at 1021 East 11th Street.
 The mural pays homage to Austin’s jazz and blues musical roots.